Pediatric brain aneurysm

 In most cases, the brain aneurysm doesn’t rupture, creating health problems or causing symptoms.
 These aneurysms are usually diagnosed during an imaging scan or other test to check for another health condition.

-What are the signs and symptoms of Pediatric Brain Aneurysms?
+What are the signs and symptoms of a pediatric brain aneurysm?

 When a ruptured aneurysm is experienced, the main symptom to watch out for is a sudden, severe headache, oftentimes described as the “worst headache” ever experienced.